 There is no fee to park in MCC maintained parking lots.
 Students, staff and visitors are not required to register vehicle parked on MCC property.

 - Handicap parking is available to anyone legally authorized to operate a motor vehicle, provided it bears a special license plate or hangtag issued by the State of Illinois.
 Such parking is also available to a vehicle bearing temporary disability permits issued by local municipalities.
 All permits must be properly displayed.
 The fine for parking in a designated Handicap stall without authorization is $250.
 Handicap parking is available in all lots near building entrances.

-- Motorcycle parking is available near the loading dock.
+- Motorcycle parking is available near the gym entrance.
 Motorcycles may be parked in the lot provided.
-Only one motorcycle is allowed to be parked between the designated stall lines.

 - Driving On Campus